 Depending on the nature of the case, those steps might include:

 - Writing an apology letter to the court and/or victim,

 - Participating in a victim / offender conference,

 - Completing a Traffic Offender Program, for traffic offences such as drink driving, and/or

 - Undertaking counselling eg for anger management in assault cases or drug counselling for drug possession and supply cases.

-But if you don’t show up to court, you will not be eligible for a section 10 bond because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.
+But if you don’t show up to court, you will not be eligible for a section 10 dismissal or conditional release order because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.